mullermad/class-repo/README.md

-this is my first class on github
+this is my first class
+this is the second